epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 SRCP account set up - next steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The SRCP Data Managers will receive an email from the SRCP support team informing them that an account has been set up for a user.
-This email is sent to the users "@cam.ac.uk" address so they probably won't know that their account is ready.
+This email is sent to the user's "@cam.ac.uk" address so they probably won't know that their account is ready.
 Therefore we can forward on the email with the following additional information:

 Hi <<name>>,